Skip to Content

 Unlike most national retailers we are not owned by any manufacturer, this means we can offer the full choice of all makes and models of hearing aids

-Audiologists can assess your specific needs and demonstrate how Roger microphones work in the environments that matter most to you.
+Audiologists can figure out what you need and show you how Roger microphones work in the places that are most important to you.

-If you are thinking of changing your hearing aid provider, we're here to help you understand your options and find what works best for your lifestyle.
-Give us a call or book online to arrange your free hearing consultation.
+If you're thinking about switching hearing aid providers, we're here to help you figure out what your options are and what will work best for your life.
+Call us or book online to set up your free hearing test.

 ►Click here to go to the top of the page